Elbridge New York

 DESCRIPTION

-A fire in 1960 badly damaged this once grand structure.
-The first floor was renovated to offer a more relaxing atmosphere.
-It is no longer an upper class Italianate style structure, but instead a less formal and very popular place to relax and spend some down time.
+The 1960 fire damage to this once grand structure, the first floor was renovated to be a more relaxing atmosphere.
+It is no longer an upper-class Italianate style structure, but it is a very popular place to relax and spend some down time.

-They are open until 2:00 AM, and the locals make the most of it.
+They are open until 2:00 AM, and locals make the most of it.

-Tom and I arrived in Elbridge around 5:30 PM on a Saturday night, and business was booming!
-We walked into the pub and found it full of happy local folks in a jovial mood.
-We managed to find the last table available.
+Tom and I arrived in Elbridge around 5:30 pm on a Saturday night, and business was booming!
+We found the Wayside Irish Pub full of happy local folks in a jovial mood, but managed to find the last table available.
+People were very friendly, the waitress was friendly, and the food was great.
 They were preparing to have a group game of Pub Quiz.
-People were very friendly, the waitress was friendly, and the food was great.

-This establishment is a beloved institution where folks have a blast, and have many stories about their experiences with the spirits who also love the positive energy that flows everyday and night, up through the first and second floors and down to the basement as well.
+This establishment is a beloved institution.
+Folks have a blast here, and tell many of stories about their experiences with the spirits who also love the positive energy that flows every day and night, up through the first and second floors and down to the basement as well.

 HISTORY

 Munro eventually sold the building to Charles Stevens, who became the proprietor and host.
-It was a three story, Italianate structure, quite a nice hotel for the time, giving relief and creature comforts to travelers who had endured bumpy stage coach rides on hard seats while exposed to the elements, as there was no glass in the side windows.
+It was a three story, Italianate structure, quite a nice hotel for the time.

 When the stage coach lines were replaced with trains and the business from the Erie Canal, new patrons arrived to help keep the doors open and funds flowing into the coffers.
-Throughout the 19th Century, the owners came up with new ways to encourage support from the locals, such as offering space for social events, which kept the place very popular with town and farm people.
-Other patrons included hardy travelers on horseback, and soldiers on leave.
+The owners throughout the 19th Century came up with new ways to encourage support from the locals, such as having space for social events, keeping this place very popular with town and farm people.
+Other patrons included the hardy traveler on horseback, or perhaps soldiers on leave who found the tavern appealing.

-In 1913, a disastrous fire burned the original 1830 building to the ground.
-Luckily, guests and staff escaped just ahead of the flames by jumping out the windows into the arms of the townspeople, or sliding down the side of the building with people ready to catch them.
+Eighty-three years later, in 1913, a disastrous fire burned to the ground the original 1830 building.
+Luckily, the guests and staff escaped three steps ahead of the flames by jumping out the windows into the arms of the townspeople, or sliding down the side of the building with people ready to catch them.

-The inn was destroyed, but not for long.
+The inn was destroyed but not for long.
 Two years later, H.S.
-Longcoy rebuilt the hotel to be even better, with more modern amenities, “finest decorations and the latest technologies,” but still in a grand Italianate style.
+Longcoy rebuilt the hotel to be even better, with more modern amenities, “finest decorations and the latest technologies,” but still in an Italianate style.
 Its new name was The Cross Keys Inn.

-William Houston bought The Cross Keys Inn in 1941, and changed its name to The Wayside Inn.
-The inn did very well during the 1940s and 50s, becoming a favorite watering hole for locals and travelers alike, a great place to enjoy a meal with friends, the place to hold a social event, to spend the night with a loved one, and to rest from a long journey.
+William Houston bought The Cross Keys Inn in 1941, and changed the inn’s name to The Wayside Inn.
+The inn did very well during the 1940s, and ’50s, becoming a favorite watering hole, a great place to enjoy a meal with friends, the place to hold a social event, to spend the night with a loved one, and to rest from a long journey.

-Over the years and under the ownership of several people, the rooms were converted into spaces for rent, providing places to live and work in a small village with not many apartments.
+Eventually, over the years under the ownership of several people, the rooms were converted into spaces for rent, perhaps providing places to live in a small village with not many apartments, or a place to have a business office.

-This may have been the time when changed were made on the second floor.
-To fulfill the need for a large banquet room for larger events, some of the rooms on the second floor were combined into one large banquet room, and a bar.
+This may have been the time period when changes were made on the second floor.
+To fulfill the need for a large banquet room for larger events, some of the rooms on the second floor became one large space to be used as a serious banquet room, and a bar.
 A small kitchen may have been added as well.

-Other named given to this establishment are The Elbridge Inn, Smart’s Wayside Inn, and its current name, The Wayside Irish Pub.
-It does a great business, despite the fact that the city of Elbridge doesn’t have an exit on the New York Interstate FWY.
+Other names given this establishment are The Elbridge Inn, and Smart’s Wayside Inn.
+It is now called Wayside Irish Pub by its current owners.
+It does a great business, despite the fact that the city of Elbridge doesn’t have an exit on the New York Interstate Freeway.

 HISTORY OF MANIFESTATIONS

-The spirits who reside here have a variety of issues but find some relief from restlessness in this positively-charged pub!
+The spirits who reside here have a variety of issues and find some peace for their restlessness in this positively-charged pub!

-Custer House, ND (When General Custer’s House was rebuilt from scratch, Custer’s spectral family moved back inside, along with the spirits of officers who were killed at the Battle of Little Big Horn.)
+Custer House, ND (When General Custer’s House was rebuilt from scratch, Custer’s family moved back inside, along with the officers who were killed at the Battle of Little Big Horn).

-Hartford Twain House, CT (After the Twain forever home was restored to its former glory, and furnished the way it was, Mark Twain and his family moved back inside.)
+Hartford Twain’s House Museum, CT (After the Twain forever home was restored to its former glory, and furnished back to the way it was, the spirits of Mark Twain and his family moved back inside).

-Wayside Irish Pub, NY (After the ’60’s major renovation, the spirits of those who are attached to this structure in life became strongly present and interactive with the living.)
+Wayside Irish Pub, NY (After the ’60s major renovation, spirits who were attached to this structure became strongly present and interactive).

 Sorrow combined with pregnancy can cause a deadly depression, leading to suicide.
 Killing yourself doesn’t give you peace from emotional turmoil, which stays with you as a spirit.